 A career as a retail fashion buyer is not for the faint hearted, says Wash.
 “It’s also not for the rigid and inflexible.
 You need to be constantly seeking newness and moving forward.
 There is no room for complacency, only passionate optimism and a burning desire to deliver excitement,” she says.

 What’s the next step?

-If a career as a retail buyer interests you, Australian Online Courses offers an industry-approved Certificate of Retail Buying .
+If a career as a retail buyer interests you, Australian Online Courses offers an industry-approved Certificate of Retail Buying and Strategic Planning .
 This professional development course will take you one step closer to an exciting career as a retail buyer by teaching you the strategies, skills and knowledge required to purchase retail merchandise, develop buying plans and more.

 When you choose Australian Online Courses as your education provider you have access to high-quality course content written by industry experts to enhance your employment opportunities.
 The courses are delivered exclusively online via our e-Learning system so you study at your convenience with access to administration, tutor and technical support 7 days a week.